 - "Sideshow Copper Apricot" - Pale apricot flowers with a purple center disk.
 12 inches (h).

-Design Suggestions Using African Daisies
+Using African Daisies in Your Garden Design

 The funky colors can be hard to combine with other flowers.
 Pairing them with complementary foliage is a great way to incorporate them into a planting and guarantee there will be color, even when the plants are not in bloom.
 Yellow and chartreuse foliage allows most of African daisy color combinations to shine.
 Heuchera like "Key Lime Pie", Golden Japanese Forest Grass, and Coleus "The Line" all provide a vivid backdrop as well as a textural difference.